anyafp/ece4960/_labs/lab6.md

 <script src="https://gist.github.com/anyafp/b6b1b1bc855544e59bfc137e753602c2.js"></script>

 After ensuring that the P(ID) control works, I needed to figure out what Kp value works.
-I did a lot of trial and error to find the values and these are the plots generated with different starting points and Kp values
+I did a lot of trial and error to find the values and these are the plots generated with different starting points and Kp values.

 ### Kp = 0.03; Starting Point = ~2m